-Below this note you'll find helpful links and specific points of contact to get you started.
-I look forward to working together.
+Below this note you'll find helpful links and specific points-of-contact to get you started.
+I hope you will join us.

 Prospective Undergraduate Students